jjzhang166/Face_Verification/README.md

 const int threshold = 50; // ratio threshold from joint bayesian const char* layer_name = "fc7"; // target layer name
 ```
-At the beginning, press enter to see the detected face, press space to choose the shown image to be ground truth
+At the beginning, press enter to see the detected face and press space to choose the shown image to be ground truth.